ClickBank has been around for a long time.

 Yes, promoting ClickBank products is fun.

-But it’s also fun to make money.
+But it’s also fun to make money and line your bank account.

 That’s what affiliate marketing is about, after all.